 If your company has a qualifying HDHP as a health insurance option, it is usually wise to offer an HSA alongside it.
 Although some companies offer HDHPs as their only group health plan option, most employers give employees a choice between a qualifying HDHP (with an HSA) and a non-HDHP.
 This lets employees choose a medical plan and savings account that works best for them.

 Additionally, offering a qualifying HDHP with an HSA option can lower your overall costs of providing healthcare benefits to your workforce.
-An HDHP can be considered a consumer-driven healthcare option; it encourages employees to become more thoughtful in their healthcare decisions, since they are responsible for a larger portion of their costs by having to meet higher deductibles.
+An HDHP can be considered a consumer-driven healthcare option.
+It encourages employees to become more thoughtful in their healthcare decisions since they are responsible for a larger portion of their costs by having to meet higher deductibles.

-Key takeaway: If you have an HSA-qualifying HDHP as a group health insurance option, offer an HSA so employees can cover medical expenses and premiums with generally untaxed income.
+If you have an HSA-qualifying HDHP as a group health insurance option, offer an HSA so employees can cover medical expenses and premiums with generally untaxed income.

 No, employers do not have to contribute to employee health savings accounts, but they can.
 HSAs are largely funded through pretax employee contributions, but employers that do choose to contribute funding can write off those contributions as a business expense.
 Employers can contribute a set amount or match the employee’s contribution.

 The IRS limits the total amount that can be contributed to an HSA each year, regardless of who is contributing.
-The HSA contribution maximums are $3,550 per year for individuals and $7,100 per year for families.
+The HSA contribution maximums are $3,650 per year for individuals and $7,300 per year for families.
 Employees age 55 or older can elect an additional $1,000 per year in catch-up contributions.
 If employers and employees both contribute to an HSA, it is important to keep track of how much is being contributed.
 Any contributed funds that exceed the limits are not tax-deductible and can be subject to a 6% excise.